recvfrom/clamav-faq/faq/Upgrading.md

 ### Webmin and yum

-If you obtained a server from a competent hosting provider they probably already installed clamav using yum and the extras repository.
 To obtain a new version:

 `yum list clamav`